 I created this meditation for a specific student in my online meditation sessions to help them overcome attachments.
 The words and the instructions are specifically written in a way that will help you to let go.

 With that in mind, let’s look at the Letting Go meditation script.
 And while letting go, you might also like to contemplate what it really means to “let go”.
-Be mindful of the very nature of letting go.
+Be mindful of the very nature of releasing your feelings.
 Aim to surrender to reality and let the universe take you in its arms.

-As you may know, the mind is inexorably linked to the body.
+As you might know, the mind is inexorably linked to the body.
 What the mind thinks, the body feels, and vice versa.
-That’s why, if you want to let go psychologically, you need to let go physically too.
-And that means adopting a proper meditation position.
+That’s why, if you want to let go psychologically, you need to release yourself physically too.

-This is important because research shows a direct link between posture and states of mind [Opening the mind through the body: The effects of posture on creative processes, Valentina Rita, Andolfi Chiara Di Nuzzo, Alessandro Antonietti, Thinking Skills and Creativity Journal].
+[For more on this see: Opening the mind through the body: The effects of posture on creative processes, by Valentina Rita, Andolfi Chiara Di Nuzzo, Alessandro Antonietti, published in the Thinking Skills and Creativity Journal].

-You want to set your intention before you begin to meditate.
-That way, you have a clear idea of what you are going to accomplish through our meditation.
+We want to set our intention before we begin to meditate.
+That way, we have a clear idea of what we are going to accomplish through our meditation.
 Like Wayne Dyer said, “Our intention creates our reality.”

-Tell yourself that you are going to let go and surrender to the universe.
+Tell yourself that you are going to release yourself and surrender to the universe.
 The simple mantra “I am letting go” can help.
-You can choose to recite this mantra through the meditation or use a more traditional spiritual mantra such as “Om Namah Shivaya” (“I honour the divine within me”).
-You do not have to use a mantra if you do not want to, but they can help to focus the mind.
+You can choose to recite this mantra through the meditation or use a spiritual mantra such as “Om Namah Shivaya” (“I honour the divine within me”).

 3: [5 minutes – 10 minutes] Close your eyes and meditate on your breath

-To let go of emotions, thoughts, beliefs, and feelings, you want to observe them and label them.
+To release emotions, thoughts, beliefs, and feelings, observe them and label them.
 Notice how thoughts and feelings come into your conscious awareness and then dissipate.
 Their coming and going is normal.
 They are not permanent.
 They are ethereal.
-Observe your thoughts and feelings as though they were just abstract things floating by you.

-Research shows that labelling thoughts makes us less reactive to them, which in turn helps us to let go of them [University of California – Los Angeles.
+Research shows that labelling thoughts makes us less reactive to them, which in turn helps us to release them.
+[University of California – Los Angeles.
 “Putting Feelings Into Words Produces Therapeutic Effects In The Brain, Matthew D. Lieberman et. al.”].

-5: [5 minutes – 10 minutes] Let go of your body by moving your conscious awareness away from your body and viewing the body as something separate to yourself
+5: [5 minutes – 10 minutes] Move your conscious awareness away from your body.
+View the body as something separate from yourself

-Essentially, what you want to do is zoom out of your body and view it as a separate object.
-To do this, begin by noticing where your mind is.
-Where is the centre of your awareness?
-Imagine that awareness is a thing.
-Gently move it away from the body while observing the body.
-Aim to view your body as a separate thing to yourself.
+I like to fently move my consciousness away from my body while observing the body.
+Aim to view your body as something separate to yourself.
 Observe it as you would observe a regular object (an object that is not part of your “self”).

-6: [10 minutes] Let go and surrender to the universe by performing “open meditation” (letting the entire world enter your mind freely and without judgment).
+6: [10 minutes] Let go and surrender to the universe.
+Do this by performing “open meditation”.
+That is, let the entire world enter your mind freely, without judgment.

 When we talk about “letting go” in meditation, what we really mean is surrendering to the universe.
 And to surrender to the universe means to let the universe flow freely through us, without trying to block it, without fighting it, and without judging.

-There’s a reason why we use open meditation for letting go.
-It is arguably the best meditation for detaching from our regular mode of thinking, and it opens the mind to new possibilities [Focused attention, open monitoring and loving kindness meditation: effects on attention, conflict monitoring, and creativity – A review, Dominique P. Lippelt, Bernhard Hommel and Lorenza S. Colzato, Cognitive Psychology Unit, Institute for Psychological Research and Leiden Institute for Brain and Cognition, Leiden University, Leiden, Netherlands].
+There’s a reason we use open meditation for letting go.
+It is the best meditation for detaching from our regular modes of thinking, and it opens the mind to new possibilities.
+[Focused attention, open monitoring, and loving kindness meditation: effects on attention, conflict monitoring, and creativity – A review, Dominique P. Lippelt, Bernhard Hommel and Lorenza S. Colzato, Cognitive Psychology Unit, Institute for Psychological Research and Leiden Institute for Brain and Cognition, Leiden University, Leiden, Netherlands].

-7: [1 minute] Finish by opening the eyes and telling yourself you are going to role with the universe
+7: [1 minute] Open your eyes.
+Now tell yourself that you are going to roll with the universe

-To finish this letting-go meditation script, slowly open your eyes and tell yourself that you are letting go and opening yourself up to the universe.
+To finish this meditation, slowly open your eyes and tell yourself that you are releasing and opening yourself up to the universe.